-How To Build A Thunderbolt Hackintosh For Audio
+How To Build A Thunderbolt Hackintosh For Audio in 2023

 In this article I explain the process of building a hackintosh computer with stable plug and play Thunderbolt for use with UAD Apollo and other Thuderbolt based interfaces.